W Window System

-The W window system is a discontinued windowing system and precursor in name and concept to the modern X Window System window system.
+The W Window System, or simply W, is a discontinued windowing system and precursor, in name and concept, to the modern X Window System.

 W was originally developed at Stanford University by Paul Asente and Brian Reid for the V operating system.
 In 1983, Paul Asente and Chris Kent ported the system to UNIX on the VS100, giving a copy to those working at MIT's Laboratory for Computer Science.

 In 1984, Bob Scheifler of MIT replaced the synchronous protocol of W with an asynchronous alternative and named the result X.

-Since this time the X window system has gone through many fundamental changes and no longer bears any significant resemblance to W.
+Since this time, the X window system has gone through many fundamental changes and no longer bears any significant resemblance to W.